mariazevedo88/travels-java-api/README.md

 }
 </code>

 Must be submitted the object that will be modified.
-Must return a transaction specified by ID and all fields recorded above, including the one that was updated.
+Must return a transaction specified by ID and all fields recorded above, including links and the one that was updated.

 <code>
 {